Weather and climate models do not represent the atmosphere in a continuous manner, but either at discrete points or averages around those points.

 Grid point values cannot properly represent variability on spatial scales smaller than the grid box.

-(In addition to using grid points, the ECMWF model (IFS) also uses an additional mathematical concept, spectral space, to represent horizontal space.
-This concept uses a set of waves, spherical harmonics, to describe variations in the horizontal.
+(In addition to using grid points, the ECMWF Integrated Forecasting System (IFS) also uses an additional mathematical concept, spectral space, to represent horizontal space.
+This concept uses a set of wavy basis functions, spherical harmonics, to describe variations in the horizontal.
 The IFS switches between spectral space and grid point space, in order to perform specific computations.)

 A description of the grid used for ERA5 data is given at: